shortdoom/gh-fake-analyzer/README.md

 ```

-It is a good practice to update `target_list/` files with your own indicators you want to find in the scanned account.
+It is a good practice to update `target_list/` files with your own indicators (usernames and names of organizations).
+Avoid commiting changed to those files in public.

-`github_cache.sqlite` file will be created on the first run to speed up potential re-downloading from the same endpoints within 1h window.
+`USERNAMES` - list of usernames you consider suspicious and would like to be informed if scanned account has any relation to.
+`ORGANIZATIONS` - list of organizations you consider suspicious and would like to be informed if scanned account has any relation to.

 ## All Commands